Skip to content

 For the remainder of this workshop, we will be working with a real-world nf-core pipeline for RNA-seq analysis: nf-core/rnaseq.
 The nf-core website describes this pipeline as "a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation".
 It implements a variety of tools and has several branching paths that allow users to select the type of alignment and post-processing they desire, as demonstrated in the nf-core metro-map below:

-In this lesson, we will download nf-core/rnaseq, explore its functionality, and identify processes that may need to be adjusted or customised.
-By the end of the lesson, we will have constructed a basic run command to execute the pipeline, and then in the next session we will dive further into the customisation options.
+In this lesson, we will download nf-core/rnaseq (version 3.23.0 - the latest version at the time of writing), explore its functionality, and identify processes that may need to be adjusted or customised.
+By the end of the lesson, we will have constructed a basic run command to execute the pipeline, and then in Session 2 we will dive further into the customisation options.
 While nf-core pipelines are designed to run with 'sensible' default settings, these may not always suit the needs of your experiment or compute environment.
-Designing a custom run command requires you to identify which workflow parameters you need to specify to suit your circumstances and experimental design, and which configurations you may need to apply to efficiently execute the workflow on your compute platform
+Designing a custom run command requires you to identify which pipeline parameters you need to specify to suit your circumstances and experimental design, and which configurations you may need to apply to efficiently execute the pipeline on your compute platform

-You can open the new directory either via the VS Code GUI (File > Open Folder... or Ctrl + O / Cmd + O) and navigating to it, or by using the code command in the terminal:
+Open the new directory via the VS Code GUI (File > Open Folder...) and navigating to it.

-Clone the nf-core/rnaseq pipeline to your working directory.
-Ensure that you download the version 3.23.0.
+Next, clone the nf-core/rnaseq pipeline to your working directory.
+Ensure that you download the version 3.23.0 by using the -r parameter.

 The pipeline files will be downloaded to ~/session2/rnaseq.
 Let's have a look at the directory structure.